elastic/kibana/rfcs/text/0016_buildkite.md

 ##### Protection against creating too many instances

-Creating too many instances in GCP could be costly, so is worth mentioning here.
+Creating too many instances in GCP could be costly, so it is worth mentioning here.
 Since the agent manager itself is stateless, and only looks at the current, external state when determining an execution plan, there is the possibility of creating too many instances.

 There are two primary mechanisms to protect against this: